 Saint Peter’s Basilica

 This is a large Catholic Church.
 It actually is the biggest church I have ever seen.
 Big is an understatement it is gigantic and everyone should see it sometime in their life!
 You have to be very quiet when you are inside.
 They also made us take off our hats.
 There are lots of pictures and statues of Jesus.
 We got to take an elevator to go to the roof.
-My grandma and grandpa stayed there with Tyler while my mom, dad and I walked over 300 steps to get to the top.
+My grandma and grandpa stayed there with Tyler while my mom, dad, and I walked over 300 steps to get to the top.
 The steps actually started to curve because we were climbing the inside of the dome.
 The view from the top of the dome was AMAZING.
 I could see all of Rome!

 Wheelchair Accessibility: On the right of St. Peter’s square is a line to get through security and into the basilica.
 Skip the line and go strait to the wheelchair entrance.
-They will take you though security without waiting.
+They will take you through security without waiting.
 From there, go all way down the corridor to the door on the far left.
 There is a ramp to get into the Basilica.
 Once inside it is completely accessible.
 If you are so inclined to go up to the top for a better view, do it!!!
 But, know that wheelchairs are only able to go to the roof, (free of charge) Stairs are the only access to get to the top of the dome.
-The roof of the Basilica has lots of shade, a nice breeze and large wheelchair accessible bathrooms.
+The roof of the Basilica has lots of shade, a nice breeze, and large wheelchair accessible bathrooms.

 Wheelchair Accessibility: Obviously, because The Spanish Steps are steps they are not accessible.
-But the Piazza and Fountain at the foot of the steps are wonderful and a definite must see!
+But the Piazza and Fountain at the foot of the steps are wonderful and a definite must-see!

 Street Performers and Souvenir Shopping

 I bought a sword in Rome and it was an exact replica of a real roman sword.
 The name of the shop I bought the sword from was called ARKEOS, it is very close to the Forum.
-It is on Via IV Novembre next to the sandwich shop Subway.
+It is on Via IV November next to the sandwich shop Subway.
 ARKEOS also has roman Jewelry and roman armor.
 Tyler and I had a blast there!
 Also, It was so fun to watch the street artists create their paintings right there on the sidewalks of Rome.
 There were also performers that had live animals, like birds.
 Some of the birds sat on our shoulders.
 I’m glad we had time to stop and watch.

 Italian Food and Dessert